NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             You want to be able to classify data as originating from either the New York office or the London office.
-You create a resource property named Country/Region and configure the suggested values “US” and “UK.”
+You create a resource property named Country/Region and configure the suggested values "US" and "UK."
 You want administrators in both the New York and London offices to see the Country/Region resource property appear on the
             Classification tab of files and folder properties.
 What